MakerThornhill/Syma_X5C_servo/README.md

 #### Other uses

 The sketch can be adapted to control other components, such as LEDs, buzzers or altitude boards using the camera channel.
-Just make sure you include the code to [detect the signal from the Syma](#detecting-the-syma-signal).
+See the [Syma Arduino github](https://github.com/EThornill/Syma_Arduino) for a sketch to detect the signal from the Syma.

-Since the same stock camera is used throughout the X5 series, this technique might also apply to other models, such as the Syma X5HC.
-X8C models might also apply, although X8 series has a different camera port and outputs +5v.
+Since the same stock camera is used throughout the X5 series, this technique can also apply to other models.
+X8 models might also apply, despite a different camera port and an output of +5v.

-#### Download

-To use and adapt for your own project download the [Syma_servo_trinket.ino](../Syma_servo_trinket.ino) file

 ------------------------------

-### Demostration
+### Examples

 ![camera moving gif](https://raw.githubusercontent.com/EThornill/Syma_X5C_servo/master/images/Syma_X5C_servo.gif)